Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 Below, we’ll take a look at 10 popular items you can sell on the platform.

-With the right strategy, you can become a successful seller on Etsy and start making consistent income similar to these sellers:
+With the right strategy, you can become a successful entrepreneur on Etsy and start making consistent income similar to these sellers:

 - Cassie’s Mall Wood made $1143 in her 3rd month selling on Etsy.